Azure-Samples/openai-chat-vision-quickstart/README.md

 This repository includes a Python app that uses Azure OpenAI to generate responses to user messages and uploaded images.

 The project includes all the infrastructure and configuration needed to provision Azure OpenAI resources and deploy the app to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview).
-By default, the app will use managed identity to authenticate with Azure OpenAI, and it will deploy a GPT-4o model with the Global SKU.
+By default, the app will use managed identity to authenticate with Azure OpenAI, and it will deploy a GPT-4o model with the GlobalStandard SKU.

 We recommend first going through the [deploying steps](#deploying) before running this app locally, since the local app needs credentials for Azure OpenAI to work properly.